lingua-libre/Lingua-Libre-Bot/README.md

-  --startdate STARTDATE from which timestamp to start --enddate ENDDATE     at which timestamp to end --user USER           run only on records from the given user --lang LANG           run only on records from the given language,
+  --startdate STARTDATE from which timestamp to start --enddate ENDDATE     at which timestamp to end --user USER           run only on records from the given user --wiki {wikidatawiki,frwiktionary}
-                        identified by its lingua libre qid --langiso LANGISO     run only on records from the given language,
+                        run only on the selected wiki --lang LANG           run only on records from the given language, identified by its lingua libre qid --langiso LANGISO     run only on records from the given language,